CumulusNetworks/docs/content/cumulus-netq-40/Monitor-Operations/Monitor-Physical-Layer-Operations/_index.md

 netq <hostname> show resource-util disk [<text-diskname>] [around <text-time>] [json]
 ```

-When no options are included the output shows the percentage of CPU and memory being consumed as well as the amount and percentage of disk space being consumed.
+When you specify no options, the output shows the percentage of CPU and memory the switch consumed as well as the amount and percentage of disk space it consumed.
 You can use the `around` option to view the information for a particular time.

 This example shows the CPU, memory, and disk utilization for all devices.